-Dr. Alex Shteynshlyuger is a fellowship Trained Urologist and Robotic Surgeon who specializes in treatment of men and women with kidney masses and kidney cancer.
+Dr. Alex Shteynshlyuger is a fellowship Trained Urologist and Robotic Surgeon who specializes in the treatment of men and women with kidney masses and kidney cancer.

 Kidney Cancer Treatment: What You Need to Know

-Treatment of renal cancer is determined by the tumor size and location, presence of venous thrombus, and patient characteristics.
+Treatment of renal cancer is determined by the tumor size and location, the presence of venous thrombus, and patient characteristics.
 We treat patients with localized, advanced and metastatic kidney cancer.

 The standard treatment for renal cancer remains surgical excision called nephrectomy.
 This process results in excellent long-term, cancer-specific survival.
 Nephrectomy involves making a 3-8 inches in long flank or abdominal incision.[6,10]

 - Radical Nephrectomy (RN)

 Radical nephrectomy is the surgical removal of everything including the whole kidney.
 RN in the may increase the lifetime risk for dialysis because of previous underlying medical conditions.[6,10]

 Partial nephrectomy or nephron-sparing partial nephrectomy is the surgical removal of part of the kidney (in this case, the part that contains the tumor).
 It can be performed through a traditional open incision, laparoscopically or robotically.
 The goal of partial nephrectomy is to remove the entire tumor while preserving as much normal kidney tissue as possible.
 PN not only has an excellent oncologic outcome but also results in better long-term preservation of renal function, leading to better overall survival.
 PN is usually the treatment of choice when RN results in either immediate dialysis or a high risk for subsequent dialysis, such as when the patient has a single functioning kidney, poor overall kidney function, medical or genetic diseases that threaten kidney function or bilateral kidney tumors.[6,10,11]